 The following paragraphs present a general description of DZ11 operation.
-Figure 1-10 is a general functional block diagram that divides the DZ11 into three basic components: UNIBUS interface, control logic, and line interface.
+Figure 1-8 is a general functional block diagram that divides the DZ11 into three basic components: Unibus interface, control logic, and line interface.

-Figure 1-10 General Functional Block Diagram
+Figure 1-8 General Functional Block Diagram

-1.4.1 PDP-11 UNIBUS Conductor Interface
+1.4.1 PDP-11 Unibus Interface

-The PDP-11 UNIBUS conductor interface component of the DZ11 handles all transactions between the UNIBUS conductor and the DZ11 control logic.
-The UNIBUS conductor interface performs three functions: data handling, address recognition, and interrupt control.
-In its data handling function, the interface routes data to and from the various registers in the control logic and provides the voltage conditioning necessary to transmit and receive data to and from the PDP-11 UNIBUS conductor.
-The address recognition and control logic activates the proper load and read signals when it recognizes its preselected address on the UNIBUS conductor.
+The PDP-11 Unibus interface component of the DZ11 handles all transactions between the Unibus and the DZ11 control logic.
+The Unibus interface performs three functions: data handling, address recognition, and interrupt control.
+In its data handling function, the interface routes data to and from the various registers in the control logic and provides the voltage conditioning necessary to transmit and receive data to and from the PDP-11 Unibus.
+The address recognition and control logic activates the proper load and read signals when it recognizes its preselected address on the Unibus.
 These signals are used by the data handling function to route the incoming and outgoing data to the desired locations.
 The interrupt control function initiates and controls interrupt processing between the DZ11 and the PDP-11 processor.